KSDunne/yoga_flip/README.md

 #### How the favicon console log bug was fixed

 - A console log error was shown when the page was loading, due to a typo in the site.webmanifest file.
 The path to the android favicon files had a forward slash in them.
-The console log error disappeared when the slash was removed because the files could be accessed then.
+The console log error disappeared when the slash was removed, because the files could be accessed then.

 ![file path typo fix](docs/bug_fix_file_path_typo.PNG)

 #### How the match console log bug was fixed

-Every time a match was made an error was shown on the console.
+- Every time a match was made an error was shown on the console.
 This was because there were functions that were programmed to read a dataset and the dataset was not explicitly passed through the functions.
 This was fixed by explicitly passing cards 1 and 2 through the functions.
+In addition to this a line was added to check if the objects are null before trying to read them.
 See screenshot below.

 ![pass card objects](docs/bug_fix_pass_card_objects.PNG)